cgrindel/rules_spm/examples/README.md

 ```

 Open a new terminal window or source your `~/.zshrc` in an existing terminal window to set the
 environment variable.
-To test that the utility, execute the following:
+To test that the utility is called by `sudo`, execute the following:

 ```sh
 $ sudo -A echo "Hello"